Learn how to make chocolate cream cheese frosting with this easy tutorial. This frosting is super creamy and pipes perfectly!

 So, I decided to create a chocolate cream cheese frosting recipe to share with you!
 Because the only thing better than regular cream cheese frosting is one with chocolate in it.
 Right?

-This frosting is also incredibly smooth, creamy, and super chocolatey.
+This chocolate cream cheese icing is also incredibly smooth, creamy, and super chocolatey.
 An added bonus?
 You only need 5 ingredients to make it and it only takes a few minutes to mix together!

 To make this frosting, you’ll start out by beating together one stick of unsalted butter and one 8-ounce package of cream cheese.
 When it comes to the butter and cream cheese, make sure to set them out ahead of time so they can come to room temperature.
 This will ensure a much smoother and creamier frosting.